iris-hep/iris-hep.github.io/pages/covid-19.md

     others from the [Open Science Grid](https://opensciencegrid.org/) team are working with the [Folding@Home](https://foldingathome.org/) team
     and Greg Bowman, the PI of Folding@Home, to understand how OSG can best support their work related the COVID-19 challenges.
-More generally the OSG is providing compute capacity for COVID-19 related workflows, for
+More generally, the sites in the OSG Consortium are providing compute capacity for COVID-19 related workflows.
-    example:
+    The following graph shows the ramp-up in COVID-19 CPU hours over the course of a week in early April:

 <center>
 <img width="60%" src="/assets/images/20200412-OSG-COVID-19-Hours.png">